Fukushima Station (Fukushima): History

 Nippon Railway opened Fukushima Station and the railway between Kōriyama Station and Shiogama Station (later called Shiogamakō Station) on December 15, 1887.
 This railway was later nationalized and named the Tōhoku Main Line.
 The government railways opened the railway, later named the Ōu Main Line, between Fukushima Station and Yonezawa Station on May 15, 1899.

 The Iizaka Line was opened on April 13, 1924 by Fukushima Iizaka Electric Tramway (福島飯坂電気軌道, Fukushima Iizaka Denki Kidō).
 The Tōhoku Shinkansen opened on June 23, 1982 and the Abukuma Express Line opened on July 1, 1988.

 Through services between the Tōhoku Shinkansen and the Ōu Main Line, under the name Yamagata Shinkansen, began on July 1, 1992.

-JR East announced in 2020 a plan to construct an elevated crossing serving the Yamagata Shinkansen to rectify bottleneck issues with Tokyo-bound Yamabiko trains having to cross over to Platform 14 to connect with Tsubasa trains.
-The new line will consist of 760 m of surface level track and 540 m of elevated viaduct connecting to Platform 11.
-Estimated date of completion is 2026.
+JR East announced in March 2020 that it would build a new approach line for the Yamagata Shinkansen at Fukushima Station to resolve a bottleneck on the Tōhoku Shinkansen.
+Southbound Yamabiko services bound for Tokyo, which couple with Tsubasa services, were required to cross the northbound main line twice to access Platform 14, the only platform connected to the Yamagata Shinkansen.
+The project will construct a second connecting track with approximately 760 m of surface track and 540 m of elevated viaduct, branching from the Ōu Main Line, passing beneath the elevated Shinkansen, and connecting directly to the southbound track at Platform 11.
+The project eliminates at-grade crossings that can delay northbound non-stop Hayabusa services and enables simultaneous arrivals and departures, improving operational flexibility and timetable recovery.
+Completion is scheduled for 2026.